 Khalid and Jaheira of Baldur's Gate.
 Sure, Jaheira is bossy around him but their marriage is a happy one.
 She also cries when Khalid dies.
 The player character can also be married with either Jaheira, Aerie and Anomen.

-The world of Dragon Age seems significantly more accepting of extramarital affairs than a normal medieval setting, so the only romantic pairing in either game in which the player ends up getting married is with a female Human Noble Warden and Alistair in the first game.
-(Theirs is, however, an extremely happy marriage; the epilogue states that Alistair openly adores his wife.)
+The world of Thedas seems significantly more accepting of extramarital affairs than a normal medieval setting, so the only romantic pairing in Dragon Age: Origins in which the player ends up getting married is with a female Human Noble Warden and Alistair.
+Theirs is, however, an extremely happy marriage; the epilogue states that Alistair openly adores his wife, much to the delight of the rest of the kingdom.

 Almost every Dynasty Warriors and Samurai Warriors husband/wife team is a good match between people who do care about each other, often ignoring both history and the source material, though Hideyoshi is still a bit of a lech and Nohime is a very mentally disturbed woman.